Guidelines for Sponsored Webinars and Conference Sessions

 - The invitation to speakers and all coordination must be conducted by the CNS staff member or the webinar/conference session chair.

 - All speakers must disclose any real or potentially perceived conflict of interest on a slide at the beginning of the webinar/conference session.
+Adequate time must be spent to clearly present this information in a meaningful way.

 - Research being presented should be primarily from published research.
 If the research is not yet peer-reviewed it should be indicated as such and pre-approved by CNS.